hijohnnylin/neuronpedia-docs/docs/sparse-autoencoder.md

 # Sparse Autoencoder

+> ⚠️ **Warning:** These docs are in the process of being updated - the latest significant revision was September 2024.
+Neuronpedia has expanded beyond SAE-specific research to include probes, "concepts", transcoders, and more.
+Additionally, Neuronpedia has many more functionalities than documented here.

 ### Sparse Autoencoder Basics

 Sparse Autoencoders (SAEs) are a way to extract interpretable features from models.
 [Here is an explainer on SAEs](https://transformer-circuits.pub/2023/monosemantic-features).